vibe-project/vibe-project.github.io/projects/vibe-javascript-client/3.0.0-Alpha2/reference/index.md

 * **preparing**

-    As an initial state of life cycle, it's internally used during reinitializing socket state and selecting transport.
+    As an initial state of life cycle, it's internally used during reinitializing socket state and handshaking.

     State transition occurs to
     * connecting: if transport is selected.